drpraveendra/drpraveendra.github.io/research.md

 # Research

-My research focuses on mathematical modeling and intelligent optimization techniques for real-world decision systems.
+My research focuses on mathematical modeling and intelligent optimization methods for complex decision systems.

-## Research Areas

-### Inventory Control
+## Inventory Control

-Mathematical models for deteriorating items, pricing policies, and preservation strategies.
+Development of inventory models for deteriorating items with pricing policies, preservation investment, and real-world constraints.

-### Supply Chain Management
+## Supply Chain Management

-Optimization of production, inventory, and distribution systems under uncertainty.
+Optimization of production and distribution systems using mathematical modeling and computational techniques.

-### Metaheuristic Optimization
+## Metaheuristic Algorithms

-Nature-inspired algorithms such as:
+Use of nature-inspired algorithms such as:

 • Differential Evolution
 • Bat Algorithm
-• Hybrid Metaheuristics
+• Hybrid Optimization Methods

-### Sustainable Systems
+## Sustainability

-Integration of sustainability and environmental considerations in supply chain models.
+Integration of environmental and economic sustainability considerations in supply chain decision systems.